AdobeDocs/workfront.it-IT/help/quicksilver/product-announcements/product-releases/21.4-release-activity/21-4-release-overview.md

 </MadCap:conditionalText>

-For specific release dates and times for each cluster, see the [Adobe Workfront status page](https://status.adobe.com/it-it/products/5943) on [status.adobe.com](http://status.adobe.com/it-it/).
+For specific release dates and times for each cluster, see the [Adobe Workfront status page](https://status.adobe.com/en/products/5943) on [status.adobe.com](http://status.adobe.com/).
 You must log in to see specific release times.

 -->

-## Miglioramenti di Adobe Workfront
+## Miglioramenti in Adobe Workfront

 * [Miglioramenti per gli amministratori](#administrator-enhancements)
 * [Miglioramenti Agile](#agile-enhancements)